ysc0327/Sample_Adaptive_Filter/README.md

 # Sample Adaptive Filter
-SAO is a process that modifies each pixel which needs to add an offset value, based on values in look-up tables(LUT) transmitted by the encoder.
+SAO is a process that modifies each pixel which needs to add an offset value, based on values in look-up table (LUT) transmitted by the encoder.

 Reference :
 1. Author : laplaceyc